ThomasMertes/seed7/src/read_me.txt

                         or if traps would not lead to a performance advantage.

-  CC_FLAGS: Contains C compiler flags, which should be used when
-            C programs are compiled.
+  CC_OPT_VERSION_INFO: C compiler option to write the C compiler
+                       version information.

+  CC_SOURCE_UTF8: Defined if the C compiler accepts UTF-8 encoded
+                  file names in #line directives.
+The file names from #line directives are used by the debugger to allow source code debugging.

-  CC_ERROR_FILDES: File descriptor to which the C compiler writes
+  CC_VERSION_INFO_FILEDES: File descriptor to which the C compiler
-                   errors.
-The MSVC stand-alone C compiler (CL) writes the error messages to standard output (file descriptor 1).
-The C compilers of Linux/Unix/BSD and the compilers from MinGW and Cygwin write the error messages to the error output (file descriptor 2).
+                           writes its version info.

   LINKER: Defined if C_COMPILER does just invoke the stand-alone
           C compiler.
 In that case LINKER contains the command to call the stand-alone linker.

+  LINKER_FLAGS: Contains options for the stand-alone linker to link
+                a compiled Seed7 program.

   LINKER_OPT_DEBUG_INFO: Contains the linker option to add source
                          level debugging information to the